Que Sera, Sera

-“Don’t touch that,” he said pointedly, quick to change it back, “Nobody wants to hear that racket.”
+“Don’t touch that,” he said pointedly, quick to change it back.
+“Nobody wants to hear that racket.”

-“And don’t put your feet up either,” he had had enough, “This is what I keep telling you, this so-called ‘music’ of yours has turned you into some delinquent!
-I don’t want you listening to it, you hear me?”
+“Don’t do that!”
+He had had enough.
+“I swear, this so-called ‘music’ of yours has turned you into some kind…some kind of delinquent!
+I don’t want you listening to it, do you hear me?”

 His son groaned, pushing back a piece of his unruly, light brown hair.
 It was her exact shade…